Eidfjordvatnet

-Eidfjordvatnet (Lake Eidfjord) is a moraine-dammed lake in the municipality of Eidfjord in Vestland county, Norway.
-The 3.55 km2 lake is located immediately southeast of the village of Eidfjord. Øvre Eidfjord village lies on the southern shore of the lake.
+Eidfjordvatnet (Lake Eidfjord) is a moraine-dammed lake in Eidfjord Municipality in Vestland county, Norway.
+The 3.55 km2 lake is located immediately southeast of the village of Eidfjord.
+The village of Øvre Eidfjord lies on the southern shore of the lake.
 Norwegian National Road 7 runs along the western shore of the lake.
 The water enters the lake through the Bjoreio and Veig rivers, and the water empties from the lake through the Eio River.